 Yes, the application is found under the "RESOURCES" tab.
 Applicants do NOT complete online registration.
 Some age groups fill up, please mail your application as soon as possible.
 The postdate on the application determines the registration date.
 There are times where a scholarship is approved and there is no space on a team.

 Jewelry/Earrings No jewelry of any kind (earring, watches, necklaces etc.) is permitted on the field for both practice and games for any age group.
 Earrings cannot be taped.
-Casts Players having splints or casts may be permitted to play with the permission of the referee.
-It is recommended that bubble wrap is used to protect the cast or splint for safety purposes.
-If in the opinion of the onsite referee, the splint or cast causes a safety hazard, the player is not allowed to play.
+The FIFA Laws of the Game prohibit anything which is dangerous to a player or other players.
+Referees determine if an item can be worn without being dangerous.
+Casts Players having splints or soft casts may be permitted to play with the permission of the referee.
+If, in the opinion of the onsite referee, the splint or soft cast causes a safety hazard, the player is not allowed to play.
+Hard plaster casts are considered to pose a danger to both the wearer and other players and are not permitted to be worn.
+The practice of padding a hard plaster cast does not reduce the element of danger.
 Glasses Glasses are permitted.
 Safety straps are encouraged.